• EPILOGUE

 Still no response.

-Mutual Friend was well aware that missing Stefan at the wedding meant I’d missed my last chance to see him alive.
-In spite of this, Mutual Friend defensively insisted that he’d been right to discourage me from contacting Stefan, from offering Stefan a place to crash before the wedding; he’d been right to let Stefan leave with his folks without comment, knowing I’d wanted to see him, knowing I’d already wanted to offer my home to him.
+Meanwhile, Mutual Friend continued to defensively insist that he’d been right to discourage me from contacting Stefan, from offering Stefan a place to crash before the wedding; he’d been right to let Stefan leave with his folks without comment, knowing I’d wanted to see him, knowing I’d already wanted to offer my home to him.
 Why?!

 “Because I remember what it was like when you were splitting up.”